AliAlesheykhe/ASM-projects/README.md

-This repository is for my homework projects for the Computer Structure and Language course in Sharif University of technology.
+This repository is for my homework projects for the Computer Structure and Language course offered by Sharif University of Technology, faculty of Computer Engineering.
 Professor Jahangir.
 Autumn 2024 - Winter 2025